 As Seen In

-Unexpected Atlanta Tours provide unique city tours and Atlanta walking tours.
+Unexpected Atlanta Tours provide unique city tours and Atlanta food tours.

 King Historic District Tour

-Track the fascinating life of Martin Luther King, Jr. and the Civil Rights Movement in a fast-paced, memorable 2.5 hours.
+Track the fascinating life of Martin Luther King, Jr. and the Civil Rights Movement in a fast-paced, memorable 2.5 hour walking history tour.
 We’ll see Ebenezer Baptist Church and the King Center.
 Then, we’ll venture to unexpected locations even locals don’t know.

 Atlanta Team Building